Happy Merchant: Use

 This image is a form of antisemitic propaganda, common on alt-right internet communities such as 4chan, other "chan" websites, and on other message boards.

-In 2017, Al Jazeera tweeted an image that included the Happy Merchant on its official English-language Twitter account.
-The tweet was promoting a story about climate change, and insinuated that Jewish people were behind climate change.
-Al Jazeera later deleted the tweet, explaining that it had been used in a segment covering alt-right antisemitic climate change conspiracy theories.
+In 2017, Al Jazeera appeared to have tweeted an image of the Happy Merchant on its official English-language Twitter account while referring to climate change deniers.
+Al Jazeera explained in an apology that they did not post the image in question, but replied to a user who did and then linked to the thread by accident.

 A 2018 study published by Savvas Zannettou et al. focused on online antisemitism recorded that the Happy Merchant and its variations were "among the most popular memes on both 4chan's /pol/ board and Gab, two major outlets for alt-right expression.
-The study found that usage of the Happy Merchant on /pol/ remained largely consistent (with a peak during the US airstrike on Syria in April 2017), while usage of the meme on Gab increased after the Charlottesville rally in August 2017.
-It was also determined that /pol/ influences the spread of Happy Merchant to other web platforms such as Twitter and Reddit.
+The study found that usage of the Happy Merchant on /pol/ remained largely consistent (with a peak during the United States missile strike on Syria in April 2017), while use of the meme on Gab increased after the Unite the Right rally in the US in August 2017.
+It was also determined that /pol/ influenced the spread of the Happy Merchant to other web platforms such as Twitter and Reddit.

-The same study also found that the Happy Merchant has been incorporated into other common memes on the site, including Pepe the Frog.
+The same study also found that the Happy Merchant has been incorporated into other common memes on the site, including Pepe the Frog, an originally apolitical caricature of a frog, which is often used by the alt-right for racist purposes.

-The video game Ethnic Cleansing featured the image, although it was not yet called the Happy Merchant at that time.